Fluid model

 Specify which thermal conductivity model to use for fluid.
 Options:

-• constant - the fluid has a constant thermal conductivity model
+• constant - constant thermal conductivity

 A thermal conductivity model is required if advecting enthalpy.